1989 (album): Concept and development

 Jack Antonoff, who shared mutual interests in 1980s music, had worked with Swift on her new wave-influenced single "Sweeter than Fiction" (2013).
 His productions on two tracks for the standard edition and one for the deluxe edition are characterized by the Juno-6 synthesizer, which he thought to have both "a sadness" and "a glory".
 "Out of the Woods" and "I Wish You Would" started as instrumental tracks.
 Antonoff built the former on the Yamaha DX7 and Minimoog Voyager synthesizers and sent the track to Swift while she was on a plane, and she wrote the melody and lyrics based on it; the whole process took 30 minutes.
 The latter began as Antonoff's sampling of the snare drums on Fine Young Cannibals' "She Drives Me Crazy" (1988).
 He played the track to Swift on his iPhone and sent it to her to re-record, and the final track is a remix that retains the snare drum sounds.

 Swift approached Imogen Heap to collaborate on "Clean".
 Swift had written the lyrics and melody, and Heap helped complete the track with her instruments and backing vocals.
 The recording completed after two takes in one day at Heap's Hideaway Studio in London.
 Nathan Chapman, who had produced Swift's country pop albums, co-produced "This Love", which is the only 1989 song that Swift wrote by herself.
 The standard edition contains 13 tracks, and the deluxe edition features three bonus songs.
 Recorded at studios in Sweden, the United States, and the United Kingdom, 1989 was mastered by Tom Coyne in two days at Sterling Sound Studio in New York City.
-The album finalized after the conclusion of the Red Tour in mid-2014.
-After listening to the album, Big Machine's president Scott Borchetta asked Swift if she could include several country tracks with instruments such as fiddle, but she rejected his request.
+Several tracks were completed by November 2013, and the album was finalized after the conclusion of the Red Tour in mid-2014.
+After listening to 1989, Big Machine's president Scott Borchetta asked Swift if she could include several country tracks with instruments such as fiddle, but she rejected his request.
 Borchetta agreed with her to not promote the album to country radio, which had been formative in driving Swift's career.